Kentucky Hot Brown Grilled Cheese Sandwich

 Sure The Hubby and I have done the winery tour thing in Napa and Tuscany.
 I mean, that only makes sense.
 But pretty much everywhere we go, whether Delaware or Vermont or upstate New York, we are hitting up local vineyards or breweries.
 The chemical engineers in us just get such a rush from seeing tanks and vessels and pumps and filters, and from learning about the combination of science and art that goes into producing their products.

-In Kentucky, well, we had to visit a bourbon distillery (though neither of us are really bourbon drinkers), and enjoying Bread Pudding at the Keeneland Race Track and digging into a Kentucky Hot Brown were absolute necessities (amongst hitting up some of my family’s local favorites).
-Shortly after we returned, I had to work bourbon into a recipe, so I made this popcorn.
-And now, the Hot Brown.
+In Kentucky, well, we had to visit a bourbon distillery, and enjoying Bread Pudding at the Keeneland Race Track and digging into a Kentucky Hot Brown were absolute necessities (amongst hitting up some of my family’s local favorites).
+Shortly after we returned, I had to work bourbon into a recipe, so I made this Bourbon Pecan Chocolate Popcorn.
+And now, the Hot Brown sandwich.
+Not only did I make Kentucky Hot Brown Dip, but I also made this recipe.

 Give it a try and imagine you are noshing on wine and cheese in France or Italy or California Wine Country or… Kentucky?! 😉

-- 2 Tbsp grated pecorino romano cheese can substitute parmesan
+- 2 Tablespoons grated pecorino romano cheese (can substitute parmesan)

 - 1/2 cup plain Greek yogurt